The Story of The Blues

 Despite having enjoyable holidays (in my young mind) at Butlin’s at Minehead, my parents decided against any more repeat visits.
 Perhaps it was the prison like security that prevented them from leaving the site outside of normal ‘working hours’ – or perhaps that older unattended children might escape from the chalets during the evening adult entertainment and gate-crash their child free drink induced indulgencies?

 A further read of the BFP for the preview of tie would give more background on the side that was intending to prevent Wanderers from reaching the Second Round again.
 The preview gave an indication of Minehead’s success in recent seasons.
-The previous season (1976/77), their first in the Southern Premier League, they had finished as runners-up to Wimbledon (The Dons would be elected to the Football League in the summer of 1977).
+The previous season (1976/77), their first in the Southern League Premier Division, they had finished as runners-up to Wimbledon (The Dons would be elected to the Football League in the summer of 1977).
 Meanwhile, in the FA Cup, Minehead had won away at Swansea City, before going out 2-1 at Portsmouth in round two.
 However, it appeared the current season was not going as well.
 They had dropped 17 places from their finishing spot of May 1977 and had also taken a replay to get past Salisbury in the 4th Qualifying Round.
 In comparison Wanderers were sitting in 2nd spot in the Isthmian League with 47 points from their opening 22 games – 8 points behind leaders Enfield.

 So it was down to Minehead on the morning of Saturday 26th November 1977 for a step into the unknown.
 Wanderers’ potential problems for the tie at Minehead were made worse when it was also revealed in the BFP on the Friday before the game that striker Mick Holifield was extremely doubtful for the tie as a result of injuring his ankle in a low-key game against Milton Keynes the previous week.

 While travelling down, the thought of returning to Minehead made it tempting to make a quick visit to Butlins to see what had changed in the intervening years.
 Was the monorail still there?
 Could you actually enter the holiday camp without a special pass, secret security word?
-What it even open during November and if so what music were they playing over the PA system?
+Was it even open during November and if so what music were they playing over the PA system?

 Checking back in the records, the top 30 single charts at the time of the tie had ‘Name of the Game’ by Abba in the Number 1 slot.
 Further down the charts was the relatively new entry of ‘Mull of Kintyre’ by Wings.
 That tune would eventually lead to the same sort of ‘Chinese Torture’ as ‘Congratulations’ had nine years previous.
 Of course, 1977 was the year that ‘punk’ supposedly shook up the music industry.
 Flicking down the singles charts of November 1977 reveals that ‘2-4-6-8 Motorway’ by the Tom Robinson Band was the closest thing to ‘punk’ in the top 40.
 By coincidence, the recently signed EMI artists were due to play High Wycombe Town Hall on the Monday immediately following the Minehead game.
 That sounded like it might be an interesting night out and one where Wanderers fans in attendance would hope to discuss the opponents in the Second Round.